fstqwq/Ornn/README.md

     * Print Reconstruct
         * Boring but highly effective optimization to the bad implementation of string

+    * Static Arrays Detect
+        * It's not standard implementation but a trick to those whose pointers are only modified when initializing.
+        Switch to C-style array for efficiency.

 * MIR Optimization
     * Mem2Reg